chinamike65/hugo-tuolesi/content/book1/book1en.md

 Because of their origins, Gelugpa disciples will live longer.

 Why is wealth so special?
-Once upon a time, some masters from other schools saw that their own disciples had achieved a lot, and some had not.
+Once upon a time, some masters from other schools saw that some of their own disciples had achieved a lot, and some had not.

-He saw why these disciples did not achieve success, because they were seeking money and greed for money, so they did not achieve success.
+He saw why these disciples did not achieve success, because they were seeking money and were greedy for money, so they did not achieve success.

-Seeing this, they vowed that the disciples who would study with them in the future would not get rich.
+Seeing this, they vowed that the disciples who would study with them in the future should not accumulate wealth.

-Many of the previous factions were relatively weak in terms of financial resources, because their grandfather made such a wish.
+Many of the previous factions were relatively weak in terms of financial resources, because their forefathers made such a wish.

 Master Tsongkhapa's vows are just the opposite.
 Master Tsongkhapa also saw that many of his disciples have achieved, and many have not achieved.